DavidDoukhan/david_doukhan_detailed_cv/README.md

 ## CREDITS
-The template of the CV is provided in project autoCV : a clean CV LaTex template with GitHub Action that compiles and publishes new changes https://github.com/jitinnair1/autoCV
+This document is adapted from project autoCV : a clean CV LaTex template with GitHub Action that compiles and publishes new changes https://github.com/jitinnair1/autoCV